-To date, Iroquois Valley has raised over \$76 million in equity capital from 720 investors.
-Investments range from approximately \$10,000 to over \$6 million and have an average just slightly above \$100,000.
-The investor base includes a wide variety of accounts including trusts, foundations, families, and non-profits, but is dominated by individual investors who each own only a small portion of the farms in the portfolio.
+To date, Iroquois Valley has raised over \$85 million in equity capital from 777 investors.
+Investments range from approximately \$10,000 to over \$9 million and have an average slightly above \$100,000.
+The shareholder base includes a wide variety of accounts including trusts, foundations, families, and non-profits, but is dominated by individual investors who each own only a relatively small number of our shares.
+No shareholder owns more than 9% of our outstanding shares.